Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 1.1 Company Profile

-- Service area: the entire eastern part of France (urban, suburban, and rural zones).
+- Service area: the entire eastern part of France (urban, peri-urban, and rural areas).

-- Staff: 15 in-house field workers, plus an external network of subcontractors.
+- Staff: 15 in-house field agents, plus an external network of subcontractors.

 - Activities:

-- Real estate audits for sales or regulatory assessments (building condition, installations, compliance).
+- Real estate audits during sales or regulatory inspections (building condition, installations, compliance).

-- Corrective and preventive maintenance on large rental complexes (condominiums, social landlords).
+- Corrective and preventive maintenance on major rental complexes (condominiums, social landlords).

-- Monitoring interventions for social landlords and real estate agencies.
+- Intervention tracking for social landlords and real estate agencies.

 Issue | Negative Impact |